oktadev/okta-blog/_source/_posts/2020-06-11-react-docker.md

 ```shell
 docker run -p 3000:80 <your-username>/react-docker
 ```

+You can find the source code for this example on GitHub at

 The Okta developer blog and YouTube channel has more information on Docker and React.